ArielYat/Whatsapp-bot-Project/README.md

   - For example: Translate to Hebrew chair
   - In the translation text only one sentence can be written due to Google Translate restrictions.
 - `Download music [link to youtube]` - downloads a song from youtube and sends it as voice message.
+- `Transcribe audio` - transcribes the voice message the comment message replied to.
 - [`Scan [link]`](ModulesImmediate/HandleURLs.ts) - scans the given link for viruses.
   - For example: Scan https://www.google.com/
   - Links can be scanned in the message the command is sent in or in a quoted message